ItsPasi/fps-sync/README.md

 FPS-Sync automatically caps your framerate to your monitor's refresh rate.
 This is different to V-Sync and doesn't add input lag to the game.

+The mod also allows for custom frame limits up to 1000 FPS.

 The FPS slider in Minecraft now includes a new "FPS-Sync" option at the leftmost position.
 Select it to enable the mod.

 <img src="https://github.com/ItsPasi/fps-sync/blob/1.21.11/docs/Settings%20Menu.png?raw=true">